VerifiedJoseph/intruder-alert/README.md

 The backend folder does not need to be reachable in the browser and access should blocked.

-The scheduled task may need to run as root or a user with the permission to read the fail2ban logs.
+The scheduled task needs to run as root or a user with permission to read the fail2ban logs.
 </details>

 ## Configuration